 You should look at all possible access points and assess if you need to install additional locks or change the factory glass with shatter-proof sheets.

-More than a third of break-ins happen through the front door1, so you should pay attention to even the most apparent areas and make sure they are as safe as they can be.
+More than a third of break-ins happen through the front door1, so you should pay attention to even the most apparent areas and ensure they are as safe as possible.